pratyushagnihotri/ndn-tutorial-gec21/README.md

 `RandomLoadBalancerStrategy`.
 Given a set of possible outgoing Faces, this strategy will select one at random for forwarding.

+* Open the strategy code template located in `ndn-tutorial-gec21/strategy-templates/random-load-balancer-strategy.cpp` in an editor.
 * Override `Strategy::afterReceiveInterest` to randomly choose a next hop for each Interest.